Xunnamius/hashnav/README.md

 * Supports the search-engine AJAX crawler routine a la "#!/"
 * Accounts for native "hashchange" support and adjusts accordingly.
 * Only requires a small subset of the MooTools Core library to function properly (at its most conservative).
+* Around 4KB when gzipped (using compressed version).
 * Quite a bit more is available for use, with [more on the way](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#ComingSoon).

-Do note that this bad boy is **STILL IN BETA** and as such probably contains a few bugs that I have yet to find whilst testing the hell out of it these past few days.
+Do note that this bad boy is **STILL IN BETA** (support for BETA releases will cease once HashNav advances to 1.0) and as such probably contains a few bugs that I have yet to find whilst testing the hell out of it these past few days.
 I'll stomp them as I come across them, but if you happen across any yourself, **don't hesitate to file an issue** (or fork the project and stomp a few yourself) and I'll hop right on it.

-Feel free to file an issue if you see any errors/typos/broken links in the README/Documentation files as well.
-Thanks!

-*Check the change log for more information on releases!*
+Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It's really cool :D") to understand the *full power* of this class.
 For a fun little demo sandbox to frolic around in, check out this GitHub page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")
-Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It's really cool :D") to understand the *full power* of this class.

 How to Use
 ----------